Picovoice/leopard/demo/android/LeopardDemo/README.md

 # Leopard Demo

+## AccessKey

+Leopard requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Leopard SDKs.
+You can get your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Setup

 Replace `"${YOUR_ACCESS_KEY_HERE}"` inside [MainActivity.java](leopard-demo-app/src/main/java/ai/picovoice/leoparddemo/MainActivity.java)
-with your AccessKey obtained from [Picovoice Console](https://picovoice.ai/console/).
+with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).

 ## Usage